-Prerequisites: AOP.101 with a minimum grade of C and AOP.116 or concurrent enrollment in AOP.116.
-Medical Administrative Specialist and Legal Office Assistant majors are exempt from the AOP.116 prerequisite.
+Prerequisites: AOP.101 with a minimum grade of C Concurrent enrollment in AOP.116.
+Medical Administrative, Specialist and Legal Office Assistant majors are exempt, from the AOP.116 prerequisite.

 Applicable toward graduation at Sandburg where program structure permits:

 Degree or Certificate: AAS, AGS, and Certificates where applicable.
 General Education -- Not Applicable